This post may contain affiliate links. Read the full disclosure here.

 Swoop the frosting like I did, or use a cake scraper to smooth it out.
 If you wish to pipe designs on the cake, you’ll need to increase the recipe by 1.5 times.
 The recipe as is makes just enough frosting to cover the cake.

 I opted to keep it simple and added a few fancy sprinkles to the top.

 Tips for success

 - Weigh the ingredients.
 Gram measurements are included in the recipe.
 This will give you the most accurate measurements.
-Small kitchen scales are relatively inexpensive.
+Small kitchen scales (affiliate link) are relatively inexpensive.

 - Use room temperature ingredients.
 The ingredients mix together easily when they are all the same temperature.
 Cold ingredients will cause the batter to curdle and increase the chance of over mixing.

 - Don’t substitute ingredients!
 Use the exact ingredients called for in the recipe.
 This is how the recipe was developed and tested.
 I can not guarantee the success of the final product if you veer from the recipe.